ivanitlearning/AWS-Associate-Courses/README.md

 - **Shared** - Instances are run on shared hardware, but isolated from other customers.
 - **Dedicated** - Instances are run on hardware that's dedicates to a single customer.
 Dedicated instances may share hardware with other instances from the same AWS account that are not Dedicated instances.
 - **Dedicated host** - Instances are run on a physical server fully dedicated for your use.
 Pay for entire host, don't pay for instances.
+  - See [this](https://stackoverflow.com/questions/64309679/aws-dedicated-host-vs-dedicated-instance-why-the-first-is-more-expensive-than) for dedicated instances vs dedicated hosts.
 - AZ resilient service.
 They run within only one AZ system.
   - You can't access them cross zone.